 - Staff felt respected, supported and valued.
 They were focused on the needs of patients receiving care. - Staff enjoyed working for the service and there appeared to be a positive culture.
 We witnessed example of staff supporting each other undertake difficult scans.
-Many staff had worked for the service for a long time. - The staff who worked at the Pennine hospitals worked closely together, the service had a presence in three of the four hospitals. - The staff survey included information about the health and wellbeing and staff, primarily related to repetitive strain injuries associated with performing scans.
+Many staff had worked for the service for a long time.
+One member of staff at this site had left the service and come back to it. - The staff survey included information about the health and wellbeing and staff, primarily related to repetitive strain injuries associated with performing scans.
 The service had introduced some measures to help including laptops stands, different types of chairs and massage sessions for staff (at reduced rates). - The service had an all staff email group where people could share ideas. - There was a toolbox talk every morning where staff could discuss any issues they might face that day and any support they might need. - Positive feedback from patients and from the trust was fed back to staff.